microsoft/ReSub/README.md

 That’s it. *Done!*

 When future todos are added to the `TodoStore`, `TodoList` will automatically fetch them and re-render.
-This is achieved because `TodoList._buildState` makes a call to `TodosStore.getTodos()` which is annotated as an `@autoSubscribe` method.
+This is achieved because `TodoList._buildState` makes a call to `TodosStore.getTodos()` which is decorated as an `@autoSubscribe` method.

+## Subscriptions and Scaling

+ReSub is built with scalability in mind; it works for apps of all sizes with all scales of data traffic.
+But this doesn’t mean scalability should be the top concern for every developer.
+Instead, ReSub encourages developers to create the simplest code possible and to only add complexity and tune performance when it becomes an issue.
+Follow these guidelines for best results:

+1. Start by doing all your work in `_buildState` and rebuilding the state from scratch using autosubscriptions.
+Tracking deltas and only rebuilding partial state at this stage is unnecessary for the vast majority of components.
+2. If you find that components are re-rendering too often, introduce subscriptions keys.
+For more information, see the “Subscriptions by key” and “Subscriptions by props” sections below.
+3. If components are still re-rendering too often, consider using trigger throttling and trigger blocks to cut down on the number of callbacks.
+For more information, see the “Trigger throttling” and “Trigger blocks” sections below.
+4. If rebuilding state completely from scratch is expensive, manual subscriptions with custom callbacks may help.
+For more information, see the “Custom subscription callbacks” section below.

 ## A Deep Dive on ReSub Features